-The invisible God has revealed Himself in many ways.
-One way is through the work of His hands: “Since the creation of the world His invisible attributes are clearly seen, being understood by the things that are made, even His eternal power and Godhead” (Romans 1:20; cf. Psalm 19:1–2).
+The invisible God has revealed himself in many ways.
+One way is through the work of his hands: “For his invisible attributes, namely, his eternal power and divine nature, have been clearly perceived, ever since the creation of the world, in the things that have been made.
+So they are without excuse” (Romans 1:20; cf. Psalm 19:1–2).
 He is also knowable through the human conscience.
 This knowledge of what is right and what is wrong reflects (albeit imperfectly) God’s moral standard of holiness (Romans 1:32).
-God is the source and author of all that is good, true, and right, and our capacity for moral judgment rests upon knowing Him.
+God is the source and author of all that is good, true, and right, and our capacity for moral judgment rests upon knowing him.

 But the Scripture identifies a fuller revelation of God: the Lord Jesus Christ.
 Jesus, the Son of God, is “the image of the invisible God” (Colossians 1:15) and surpasses all previous revelation.

-God, who at various times and in various ways spoke in time past to the fathers by the prophets, has in these last days spoken to us by His Son, whom He has appointed heir of all things, through whom also He made the worlds.
+Long ago, at many times and in many ways, God spoke to our fathers by the prophets, but in these last days he has spoken to us by his Son, whom he appointed the heir of all things, through whom also he created the world.
 (Hebrews 1:1–2; cf. John 14:9)

 God Is the Creator and He Wants You to Honor Him.

 The Bible declares, “In the beginning God created the heavens and the earth” (Genesis 1:1).
-He spoke and “all things were made through Him, and without Him nothing was made that was made” (John 1:3).
+He spoke and “all things were made through him, and without him was not any thing made that was made” (John 1:3).

 For thus says the Lord,